barryclark/jekyll-now/_posts/2020-10-16-Exploring_Concepts.md

 void with_requires_clause(T vc){};
 ```

-* You cannot constrain a concept with a new concept, however you can redeclare the same concept with exactly the same order or constraints.

 * Concept as return type
 * conept for function parameters
+* You can use any compile time boolean expression as concept constraint
 * Requires outside of Concepts